ibm-cloud-docs/cloud-native/topic-metrics.md

 ## Automatic discovery of Prometheus endpoints in Kubernetes
 {: #prometheus-kubernetes}

-The pull-based model creates its own ecosystem.
-Other aggregators, like Sysdig, can also scrape metrics data from Prometheus endpoints.
-This might mean that some systems use Prometheus metrics without using the Prometheus server.
+The Prometheus pull-based model has fostered its own ecosystem.
+Other aggregators, like Sysdig, can also scrape metrics data from Prometheus endpoints, allowing systems to use Prometheus metrics without using the Prometheus server.

 In Kubernetes environments, annotations are used for Prometheus endpoint discovery.
 For example, a service that provides a `/metrics` endpoint over HTTP on port 8080 adds the following annotations to the service definition: